Lilly | Self Service Password Reset

 The user authentication experience will be largely the same when comparing standard user accounts and PPAs.
 Certain authentication methods may be restricted from PPAs.
 Current restricted methods include:

 Phone-based passwordless.
-Phone-based passwordless can be configured for multiple accounts on an iOS device.
-On an Android device, it is currently limited to a single account per device.
+Phone-based passwordless can be configured for multiple accounts.
 Note, the Microsoft Authenticator app can still be used for MFA (via push notification or one-time passwords) for multiple accounts on the same device.

-PPAs will not be configured for SSPR, as PPA passwords should be managed in CyberArk.
+PPAs cannot use SSPR, as PPA passwords are managed in CyberArk.